ChandanaVaidya17/.Net-Learnings-/README.md

 # .NET Learning Path
 Welcome to the .NET Learning Path repository!
 This repository is dedicated to helping you learn .NET development through practical examples and projects.

+# C# Basics Cheat Sheet

+This cheat sheet provides a quick reference to essential C# concepts, syntax, and best practices for beginners.
+Perfect for both new learners and seasoned developers looking for a handy guide!

 Starting with c# basics.
 Here is the link for pdf [Download the PDF](https://github.com/ChandanaVaidya17/.Net-Learnings-/blob/main/cs-cheat-sheet.pdf)